cs3281/lectures/README.md

 ## Exams

-A midterm exam will be given in-class and use the entire class (The midterm exam date will be published here).
+There will be two in-class exams during the semester and no final exam.
+The first exam will be given in the week of ? and the second exam is on the last day of your class in the section that you are enrolled in.
 Do not be late.
-The final exam will cover the entire course – it is not merely a second midterm.
-It will be administered at the official exam time, which depends upon your section.
-Refer to the [official exam schedule](https://registrar.vanderbilt.edu/documents/Spring_2024_exam_schedule.pdf).

 For each exam, you may prepare a single standard 8.5”x11” piece of notebook paper with your handwritten notes to use during the exam.
 Importantly, these notes must be entirely *handwritten* directly on the paper *by you*.
 You cannot photocopy others’ notes or print notes that you wrote by hand on a tablet.
 You cannot literally cut-and-paste figures from the textbook or other sources, but, if you so choose, you may reproduce them by hand yourself on your note sheet.
 Note sheets will be collected, and violations of these terms will be considered a violation of the Honor Code.

-## In-class Assessments
+## Quizzes

-There will be a series of *brief* and hopefully straightforward in-class assessments, which may be conducted over an online tool such as TopHat.
-The main objectives of these assessments are to encourage (and measure) class attendance and to gauge understanding of the readings before class.
-They also serve as a means of evaluating how well the class has understood concepts before moving on to new material.
+There will be a series of biweekly take-home assessments, which will be conducted over Brightspace.
+The main objective of these assessments is to gauge understanding of the lecture material.

-To take some of the stress out of these assessments, you do not need a perfect score to get full credit for the assessment.
-The goal is for scores over approximately 80% to earn full credit, but depending upon the assessment, that bar may be lowered at the instructor’s discretion.
-For example, if there are fewer than five questions, you will receive full credit if you get at most one wrong.
-If you do not score points sufficient to reach the full-credit bar, your score will be relative to that bar.
-For example, if an assessment has four questions, you will need three to score full credit.
-If you only get two correct, your score will be 2/3 = 66%.
+# Attendance

-Attendance in class is expected.
-Please inform the instructor ahead of time if you have an excused absence.
+Attendance will be taken at the start of each lecture.
+You only need to earn a score of >=75% of lecture attendance to earn the full credits (2%) for your final grade.

 ## Participation and Professionalism